Reggie Miller

+Miller played college basketball for the UCLA Bruins, earning third-team All-American honors as a junior in 1986.
+He was selected by Indiana in the first round of the 1987 NBA draft with the 11th overall pick.
+When he retired from playing, Miller held the NBA record for most career 3-point field goals made.
+He is currently sixth on the list behind Stephen Curry, James Harden, Ray Allen, Damian Lillard and Klay Thompson.
+Miller led the league in free throw percentage five times and won a gold medal in the 1996 Summer Olympics.
+His No. 31 was retired by the Pacers in 2006.
+Miller is widely regarded as the Pacers' greatest player of all time.
+After his playing career, he became an NBA commentator for TNT and college basketball analyst for CBS Sports.

 Early life

-Miller was born in Riverside, California and attended Riverside Polytechnic High School.
+Miller was born in Riverside, California, and attended Riverside Polytechnic High School.
 He was born with hip deformities, which prevented him from walking correctly.
 After a few years of continuously wearing braces on both legs, his leg strength grew enough to compensate.

 One of five siblings, he comes from an athletic family.
-His brother Darrell is a former Major League Baseball player (catcher for the California Angels); his sister Tammy played volleyball at Cal State Fullerton; and his older sister Cheryl is also a Hall of Fame basketball player.
-Cheryl was a member of the 1984 U.S. gold-medal-winning Olympic basketball team and is an analyst for Turner Sports.
+His brother Darrell is a former Major League Baseball player; his sister Tammy played volleyball at Cal State Fullerton; and his older sister Cheryl is also a Hall of Fame basketball player.
+Cheryl was a member of the 1984 U.S. gold medal-winning Olympic basketball team and is an analyst for Turner Sports.
 One of the family anecdotes Reggie likes to recall was when Cheryl used to beat him in games of 1-on-1 prior to his professional career.
 According to Reggie, they quit playing when he could finally block Cheryl's shots.

 Miller says his unorthodox shooting style was developed to arc his shot over his sister's constant shot blocking.
-His brother, Saul, Jr., became a musician and followed in his father's footsteps in military service.
+His brother, Saul Jr., became a musician and followed in his father's footsteps in military service.